New lane closures from I-30 construction start Monday in LR and North Little Rock - NewsBreak

 According to the Arkansas Department of Transportation, this week will see a mix of daytime, overnight and 24-hour closures.

-ARDOT officials did note that the double-lane closures on I-30 lanes will generally be limited to 11 p.m. to 4 a.m.FOX 16 TRAFFIC
+ARDOT officials did note that the double-lane closures on I-30 lanes will generally be limited to 11 p.m. to 4 a.m.KARK TRAFFIC

 Daytime closures (8 a.m. – 5 p.m.)